numbbo/coco/docs/bbob-largescale/functions/source/index.rst

 Overview of the Proposed ``bbob-largescale`` Test Suite
 =======================================================
 The ``bbob-largescale`` test suite provides 24 functions in six dimensions (20, 40, 80, 160, 320, and 640) within
 the COCO framework.
-We will explain in this section how this test suite is built.
+It is derived from the existing single-objective, unconstrained ``bbob`` test suite with slight modifications in order to be able to benchmark algorithms efficiently also in higher dimension.
+We will explain in this section how the ``bbob-largescale`` test suite is built.

 The single-objective ``bbob`` functions
 ---------------------------------------
 The ``bbob`` test suite relies on the use of a number of raw functions from which 24 ``bbob`` functions are generated.
-Initially, the raw function is designed.
-Then, a series of transformations on the raw function, such as linear transformations (e.g., translation, rotation, scaling) and/or non-linear transformations (e.g., :math:`T_{\text{osz}}, T_{\text{asy}}`) will be applied to obtain the ``bbob`` test function.
+Initially, so-called *raw* functions are designed.
+Then, a series of transformations on these raw functions, such as linear transformations (e.g., translation, rotation, scaling) and/or non-linear transformations (e.g., :math:`T_{\text{osz}}, T_{\text{asy}}`) will be applied to obtain the actual ``bbob`` test functions.
 For example, the test function :math:`f_{13}(\mathbf{x})` (`Sharp Ridge function`_) with (vector) variable :math:`\mathbf{x}` is derived from a raw function defined as follows: